Ratchet & Clank: Size Matters: Development and release

 High Impact Games, which comprised former Insomniac Games employees, developed Ratchet & Clank: Size Matters as their first title.
 The game was revealed at the E3 2006 pre-show.
 Size Matters took about 18 months to develop from scratch.

 Ratchet & Clank: Size Matters was released for the PSP on February 13, 2007.
 In fall 2008, Sony began packing it in with PSP hardware bundles.

 In March 2008, the game was ported to the PlayStation 2 due to high fan demand.
 This port removes the online multiplayer, but enhances the graphics and controls.

-On July 16, 2024, the PSP version was re-released for PlayStation 4 and 5.
+On July 16, 2024, the PSP version was re-released for PlayStation 4 and 5 via PlayStation Plus.
 It is an emulated version that allows for enhanced graphics, save states, rewinding, custom controls and trophies.